KFCervantes/STAT632_ProjectEV/README.md

 * `Range`

-    This is the maximum distance the car can travel on a full charge.
+    This is the maximum distance the electric vehicle can travel on a full charge.

 * `Efficiency`

+    This column describes how much energy the electric vehicle has consumed over how many miles.

 * `Drive`